 kubeconfigfile located in the same directory as the bootstrap script.
 This file contains the admin credentials for the management cluster.

 ssh_keyfor access to the management cluster nodes that is located in the same directory as the bootstrap script.

 If the initial version of your Container Cloud management cluster was earlier than 2.6.0,

 openstack_tmpand is located at

-The URL for the Container Cloud web UI.
-Before the first login, create users with required permissions as described in Create initial users after a management cluster bootstrap.
+To create users with permissions required for accessing the Container Cloud web UI, see Create initial users after a management cluster bootstrap.

 The StackLight endpoints.
 For details, see Access StackLight web UIs.

 The Keycloak URL that the system outputs when the bootstrap completes.
 The admin password for Keycloak is located in

 kaas-bootstrap/passwords.ymlalong with other IAM passwords.